 The room was filled with some very appreciative people who seemed more than reasonably fascinated by the music I was playing.
 I live so much in the accordéon world that I forget that it’s an uncommon — dare I say, revelatory? — experience for some.
 I video taped the whole thing.
 Here’s a set of Scottishes.
 Notice that even though I’ve been playing all of these tunes for nearly a decade, I still have a glitch in the last tune.
 Grumble.

-While continuing my conversation with Andy Cutting, I’ve done a small bit of recording.
-My own journey with the Nik continues!
 Here are four two-beat bourrées done in a very straight-forward (bog norme) style.
-The tunes are La Ruban Bleu, Le Bergére de Coulandon, Le Timide, and Youp’ Nanette (also called Bourrée à Six de Briantes).
+The tunes are Le Ruban Bleu, Le Bergére de Coulandon, Le Timide (not in the tune book), and Youp’ Nanette (also called Bourrée à Six de Briantes).

 UPDATE: Found this very charming video of a group performance of La Ruban Bleu.